 As we know, CACs are both the expression of the community’s response to the needs of its children and the gathering place for community leaders tasked with their protection.
 In times of crisis, this positions us in a unique role not only as a leader among your partner agencies, but in many cases as a key forum where local decisions on the public health response are informed or even made.
 This guidance will prove especially helpful as you discuss your decision-making process with your MDT partners, board members, and partner agency representatives.

-As our understanding of the pandemic has evolved, we are pleased to update our long-haul health and safety guidance, with newly added content on psychological safety, the impact of racial disparity on CAC services, expert disease prevention tips from an infectious disease specialist, and more.
-Many of the questions you and your colleagues had during our open forum webinar are answered directly in this newlet updated guide.
+As our understanding of the pandemic has evolved, we are pleased to update our long-haul health and safety guidance, with newly added content on vaccine safety and effectiveness, operational planning, information sources, and more.
+Many of the questions you and your colleagues had during our open forum webinar are answered directly in this newly updated guide.